seanh/dotfilemanager/README.markdown

 [Steve Kemp's dotfile manager]: http://blog.steve.org.uk/i_ve_got_a_sick_friend__i_need_her_help_.html

+`dotfilemanager link` Make a symlink in your homedir to each top-level file and directory in `~/.dotfiles`.

+`dotfilemanager tidy` Delete any broken symlinks in your homedir.

+`dotfilemanager report` Report on what link or tidy would do, but don't actually create or delete any symlinks.

+Optionally you can specify the directories to link from and to as arguments, usage:

+    dotfilemanager link|tidy|report [FROM_DIR [TO_DIR]]

+* * *

 The idea is that you have some folder called the `TO_DIR` (defaults to `~/.dotfiles`), where you move all the dotfiles that you want to manage, e.g.